Process supervisor

 Security

 The supervisor communicates over a Unix socket with 0600 permissions (owner-only).
-Read deadlines and client timeouts prevent hung connections.
+Read deadlines and client timeouts prevent hung connections from holding the supervisor’s internal lock.
 The socket path is derived from a SHA-256 hash of the worktree path.

 TUI dashboard